google/oss-fuzz-gen/long_term_memory/README.md

 ---

-## Skeletons
+## SRS JSON Format

-Each skeleton is a compilable template with placeholders:
-- `PARSE_FUNCTION`: Replace with actual function name
-- `OBJECT_TYPE`: Replace with actual type
-- `MIN_SIZE`, `MAX_SIZE`: Adjust based on API

-Skeletons include:
+Each archetype is stored as a unified SRS (Software Requirements Specification) JSON file that combines:
-- Proper structure for the archetype
+- **Pattern knowledge**: When and how to use the archetype
-- Postcondition checks at correct locations
-- Resource cleanup patterns
-- Comments explaining each section

----

-## Pitfalls

-Four categories of common errors:

-1. **Initialization Errors**
-   - Missing library init
-   - Missing error handler setup
+- **Code skeletons**: Implementation examples embedded in functional requirements
+- **Pitfalls**: Common errors integrated into requirements and constraints

+The SRS format ensures consistency with Function Analyzer output and provides structured guidance for Prototyper.

+### Common Pitfall Categories

+Pitfalls are integrated into each archetype's SRS JSON:

-   - Wrong initialization order
+1. **Initialization Errors**: Missing library init, wrong initialization order

-2. **Data & Argument Errors**
+2. **Data & Argument Errors**: Unchecked NULL pointers, missing bounds validation
-   - Unchecked NULL pointers
-   - Missing bounds validation
-   - Buffer size mismatches

-3. **Call Sequence Errors**
+3. **Call Sequence Errors**: Double-free, use-after-free, wrong cleanup order
-   - Double-free
-   - Use-after-free
-   - Wrong cleanup order

-4. **Resource Management**
+4. **Resource Management**: Memory leaks, file descriptor leaks, stack overflow
-   - Memory leaks on error paths
-   - C++ goto limitations (cannot jump over variable initialization)
-   - Stack overflow (large stack arrays)
-   - Unbounded loops (timeout prevention)
-   - File descriptor/temp file leaks

-Each pitfall file contains:
+Each pitfall includes:
-- Error examples (what NOT to do)
+- Wrong example (what NOT to do)
-- Fix examples (correct approach)
+- Right example (correct approach)
-- Detection methods
-- Specification markings
+- Impact description

 ---